PatentsView/PatentsView-APIWrapper/README.md

 - __*fields*__: a list of fields to be included in the resulting output

 #### Optional Parameters:
-Optional parameters can be commented out or deleted if not in use.
+Optional parameters can be commented out with a hash sign (#) or deleted if not in use.

-- sort: the field over which the output file will be sorted
+- sort: the fields and directions over which the output file will be sorted.
+This should be specified as an array of JSON objects.
+For example:

+    To sort just by patent number (ascending):

+      sort = [{"patent_number": "asc"}]

+    To sort first by patent_date (descending), and then by patent title (ascending):

+      sort = [{"patent_date": "desc"}, {"patent_title":, "asc"}]

 - __*criteria1, criteria2, ...*__ : allow for additional criteria to be applied to
 the query.
 Multiple criteria are combined with AND operators, but a single